CarltonK/html_js/README.md

 ## We all love projects with READMEs

-## I'm trying to maintain my github streak
+## I'm trying to maintain my GitHub streak